babyloniaapp/docs/logs.md

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.

+09.08.22 – The team is working on the NFT UI optimization in mobile screen.<br/>
+09.08.22 – The promotions on Twitter & Instagram is not going good as the designated promoters misrepresented themselves, most likely having much smaller audience.<br/>

+---

 08.08.22 – The NFT UI menu has a new feature, redirecting My NFT to the OpenSea.io, but the patch is having problems and the team is working to fix it ASAP.<br/>
 08.08.22 – Our contact/Email form in NFT page is working again.<br/>
 08.08.22 – We kicked off our NFT PASS CARD BRONZE project yesterday, after two days NFTs will be offered on OpenSea too.<br/>